Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Which has better ingredients and is worth the premium price?

 Both use similar whey sources (isolate + concentrate blends).
 Ghost includes stevia, Alani Nu includes sucralose.
 Ingredient difference is negligible; both are quality products.
-Cost: Ghost ~$45–$55 per 2lb (a competitive per-serving value), Alani Nu ~$40–$50 per 2lb (a competitive per-serving value).
+Cost: Ghost and Alani Nu land in the same per-tub range with similar per-serving value.
 Alani Nu is actually cheaper despite the caffeine addition.
 If you want pure protein without caffeine, Ghost's flavor variety justifies the cost.
 If you want caffeine + protein, Alani Nu is better value.
 Neither is 'worth it' in absolute terms; it's lifestyle preference.

 Do both powders mix well and taste good?